Development of the New Testament canon

+One of the oldest bibles in existence is the Codex Vaticanus which was written around year 350.
+The Codex is currently kept in the Vatican Library.
+It has the 27 books of the New Testament which are accepted by all Christian denominations today.
+The 27 books were canonized in the council of Hippo in year 393.
+This was later affirmed in the council of Carthage in years 397 and 419.
+Evidence corroborates the claims of the fourth century church councils that their canonical list are the same 27 books that the church received from the earliest bishops.

 The next two hundred years followed a similar process of continual discussion throughout the entire Church, and localized refinements of acceptance.
 This process was not yet complete at the time of the First Council of Nicaea in 325, though substantial progress had been made by then.
 Though a list was clearly necessary to fulfill Constantine's commission in 331 of fifty copies of the Bible for the Church at Constantinople, no concrete evidence exists to indicate that it was considered to be a formal canon.
 In the absence of a canonical list, the resolution of questions would normally have been directed through the see of Constantinople, in consultation with Bishop Eusebius of Caesarea (who was given the commission), and perhaps other bishops who were available locally.

 In his Easter letter of 367, Athanasius, Bishop of Alexandria, gave a list of exactly the same books that would formally become the New Testament canon, and he used the word "canonized" (κανονιζομενα) in regard to them.
 The first council that accepted the present Catholic canon (the Canon of Trent) was the Council of Rome, held by Pope Damasus I (382).
 A second council was held at the Synod of Hippo (393) reaffirming the previous council list.
 A brief summary of the acts was read at and accepted by the Council of Carthage (397) and the Council of Carthage (419).
 These councils took place under the authority of St. Augustine, who regarded the canon as already closed.
 Pope Damasus I's Council of Rome in 382, if the Decretum Gelasianum is correctly associated with it, issued a biblical canon identical to that mentioned above, or if not the list is at least a 6th-century compilation claiming a 4th-century imprimatur.